Western Bird Banding Association

 Section 1: Number of Directors

-The authorized number of Directors of this Corporation will be from three (3) to eleven (11), the number to be determined by the existing Directors according to the availability of interested and qualified candidates and tasks to be performed.
-The persons elected as Officers, as set forth in Article IV, Section 1, will constitute the Directors of this Corporation, here forth referred to as the Board, Directors, or Board of Directors.
+The authorized number of Directors of this Corporation will be from three (3) to twelve (12), composed of up to five (5) persons elected as Officers, as set forth in Article IV, Section 1, and up to seven (7) general board members.
+The persons elected as Officers, and as general board members, will constitute the Directors of this Corporation, hereforth referred to as the Board, Directors, or Board of Directors (BOD).
+The WBBA editor for North American Bird Bander will serve as an ex officio board member.

 Section 2: Powers of Directors